Snipcode/Snipcode/README.md

 ### Setup the database

-If you are going to use SQLite, all you need to do is just create an empty file:
+To setup SQLite, all you need to do is just create an empty database file:

 ```shell
 # Create a db folder
 $ mkdir db
 # Create the database file
 $ touch db/prod.db
 ```

-If you are going to use any other SQL database (for example MySQL/Postgres) // WIP

 ### Install dependencies